 - 7 Breakfasts, 7 Lunches, 7 Dinners

-In the coming days, a host of choices are available to us and, depending on ice and weather conditions, the east coast of Greenland is ours to explore.
-The members of this experienced Expedition Team, who have made countless journeys to this area, will use their expertise to tailor their voyage to suit the day-to-day conditions.
-This allows you to make best use of the prevailing weather, ice conditions and the opportunities for wildlife encounters.
-Attempt up to two landings or Zodiac excursions per day, including cruising along spectacular ice cliffs, following whales feeding near the surface.
+In the coming days, a host of choices are available, depending on ice and weather conditions.
+The east coast of Greenland is yours to explore.
+The members of the experienced expedition team, who have made countless journeys to this area, use their expertise to tailor your voyage to suit the day-to-day conditions.
+This allows for the best use of the prevailing weather, ice conditions, and opportunities for wildlife encounters.
+The team generally attempts up to two landings or zodiac excursions per day, including cruising along spectacular ice cliffs and following whales feeding near the surface.

-Explore Scoresbysund, the world’s biggest fjord system and a favorite hunting ground of the local Inuit.
+Explore Scoresbysund, the largest fjord system in the world and a favorite place for Inuit hunters.
 Massive glaciers flow into this fjord, the birthplace of hundreds of majestic Greenland icebergs.
 It is a spectacular place that simply needs to be seen to be believed.
-North of Scoresbysund lie Kong Oskar and Kaiser Franz Josef fjords, two of the most significant fjord systems in Greenland, each one encompassing several smaller fjords and sounds.
-Thanks to the fertile volcanic soil and the surrounding mountains offering protection from strong winds, the area is rich in wildlife.
-You may spot anything from musk ox and arctic foxes to mountain hares, and even reindeer, near the fjord.
-Look skyward and you could catch a glimpse of birds, including the glaucous gull, black-legged kittiwake, northern fulmar, common raven and common eider.
+North of Scoresbysund lie the Kong Oskar and Kaiser Franz Josef fjords, two of the most significant fjord systems in Greenland, each encompassing several smaller fjords and sounds.
+Thanks to the fertile volcanic soil and the surrounding mountains, which offer protection from strong winds, the area is rich in wildlife.
+You might spot anything from musk ox and arctic foxes to mountain hares and even reindeer near the fjord.
+Look skyward and you could catch a glimpse of birds, including the glaucous gull, black-legged kittiwake, northern fulmar, common raven, and common eider.

-Attempt to enter Kaiser Franz Josef Fjord, a remote and rarely visited fjord system with countless opportunities for exploration, located within the Northeast Greenland National Park.
-Cruising through Kong Oskar Fjord, marvel at the geological beauty of the mountains.
-Then, head south along the coast of Liverpool Land, with your passage dependent on ice conditions.
+Try to get into the Northeast Greenland National Park's Kaiser Franz Josef Fjord, which is a remote and rarely visited fjord system with many places to explore.
+As you sail through Kong Oskar Fjord, look at how beautiful the mountains are from a geological point of view.
+Then, depending on the ice conditions, head south along the coast of Liverpool Land.

-Stretch your legs on hikes across tundra in search of ancient graveyards, and summer villages occupied 3,000 years ago by Inuit.
-We may see musk ox, arctic hare and reindeer grazing.
+On hikes across the tundra, you can stretch your legs and look for old graveyards and summer villages that the Inuit lived in 3,000 years ago.
+You may see musk ox, arctic hare, and reindeer grazing.
 The maze of calm, interconnecting waterways in this area provides excellent opportunities for sea kayaking.
-We will see ring seals, perhaps catch a glimpse of the elusive narwhal, and maybe even a polar bear hunting on pack ice.
+See ring seals, perhaps catch a glimpse of the elusive narwhal, and maybe even a polar bear hunting on pack ice.